GaProgMan/OwaspHeaders.Core/README-NuGet.md

 The source code for this NuGet package can be found at: [https://github.com/GaProgMan/OwaspHeaders.Core](https://github.com/GaProgMan/OwaspHeaders.Core).

+## Documentation

+The documentation for this NuGet package can be found at: [https://gaprogman.github.io/OwaspHeaders.Core/](https://gaprogman.github.io/OwaspHeaders.Core/).

 ## Issues and Bugs

 Please raise any issues and bugs at the above mentioned source code repo.